- UCAS course code

 - Students will be required to write a short 'news and views' style article based on a topic relating to the course content.
 The examination will be comprised of essay and short answer questions.

 Extensive individual feedback will be provided on the coursework exercise and by end of semester exam marks.
-This will include: (i) detailed written formative individual feedback to all students regarding the e-learning activity (within 15 days of submission) along with provision of a model answer, and (ii) individual feedback on exam performance will be made available through a drop-in session run by the unit coordinator.
+This will include: (i) detailed written formative individual feedback to all students regarding the e-learning activity (within 15 days of submission) along with provision of a model answer written by the course coordinator, and (ii) individual feedback on exam performance will be made available through a drop-in session run by the unit coordinator.
 There will also be an opportunity to write a practice exam essay/short answer prior to exam and feedback will be provided by course coordinator.
 Informal feedback throughout the course will also be provided during lectures and via discussions on Blackboard.
 The unit coordinator also employs multiple choice questions during lectures to reinforce material from previous lecture.
 This uses coloured cards to allow all students at lecture to participate.

 Up-to-date review articles recommended in lectures.